 If filling the tank with gas and picking up some snacks is something you want to do in hurry, Speedway supports that.
 As a subsidiary of Marathon Petroleum, the nation's second-largest owner and operator of gas station/convenience stores boasts around 2,750 locations under the Speedway, Hess, Wilco, and Rich banners in 22 states (mostly in the Midwest).
 The stores sell nearly four billion gallons of Marathon brand gas per year and $3.5 billion-plus in merchandise including fresh coffee, fountain drinks, hot dogs, pastry, sandwiches, and other grab-and-go food.
 Formed in 1997, Speedway boasts some 36,500 employees and is also one of the largest wholesale suppliers of gasoline and distillates to resellers in its market.

-Ohio is Speedway's largest market, home to a third of its stores.
-The convenience store chain operates about 300 stores each in Indiana and Michigan.
-Smaller markets for the retailer include Illinois, Kentucky, Wisconsin, and West Virginia.
+Speedway operated 2,746 stores across 22 states in 2014.
+Ohio is Speedway's largest market, home to nearly 490 of its stores.
+The convenience store chain operates around 300 stores each in Indiana, Michigan, and North Carolina, and another roughly 250 stores each in Florida and New York.
+Other top markets (with 100-plus stores) for the retailer include Illinois, Massachusetts, New York, Kentucky, and Pennsylvania.

-With fluctuating gas prices cutting into its customers' discretionary spending and nontraditional competitors, such as drugstore operator Walgreen, moving into its market, Speedway launched its rewards program to foster customer loyalty.
-Food service, including grab-and-go meals and beverage offerings, have also become a focus for the company.
-Before the name change in 2011, the company had consolidated all its stores under the Speedway banner and created a unified look, including remodeling acquired stores to conform with the rest.
-It also sold stores in noncore markets to focus on its business in the Midwest, where its parent company has pipeline and distribution networks.
+Before its name change from Speedway SuperAmerica in 2011, the company had consolidated all its stores under the Speedway banner and created a unified look, including remodeling acquired stores to conform with the rest.
+It also sold stores in noncore markets to focus on its business in the Midwest, where its parent company had pipeline and distribution networks.